udit3333/Competitive-Programming/README.md

-# Spoj
+# Competetive Programming
-c++ code for some of the spoj problems coded by me.
+Cpp code for problems solved by me.